Top 5 Glamping Spots in Utah

 But for the rest of us, nature is nature and there’s no wrong way to see it.
 If you’re able to unhitch yourself from the self-flagellating dogma of outdoor asceticism, you may even realize camping can be a pleasurable experience in its own right rather than a character-building mission only enjoyable in hindsight.

-And so, for all your softies, here are our five fave glamping spots.
+And so, for all your softies, here are our five fave glamping spots in Utah.
 Kick up your feet in the great outdoors.

 5. Capitol Reef Resort